Arthritis in Hands Specialist Q&A

 Osteoarthritis— Since osteoarthritis (OA) is a degenerative disorder and gets worse over time, it may be difficult to differentiate a flare-up from the progression of the condition.
 Symptoms include increased joint pain, reduced range of motion, swelling and stiffness.
 Overdoing an activity or trauma to the joint is the most common trigger of an OA flare-up.
 Other triggers can include cold weather, a change in barometric pressure, repetitive motions, bone spurs, stress, an infection or weight gain.

 Psoriatic Arthritis— Psoriatic arthritis (PsA) is an inflammatory disease that affects the skin and joints and also affects nearly 30% of people with psoriasis.
 Many people with PsA say a psoriasis flare will often lead up to a flare of arthritis symptoms.

 Common triggers for psoriasis flares include:

 If you are experiencing arthritis in your hands, come to Modern Pain Management today.
 At Modern Pain Management, our kind and caring professionals are dedicated to delivering the highest level of service at each and every visit, so you can rest assured in your quality of care.
 We have two Texas locations to better serve you: one in Houston and one in Sugar Land.
-Residents in Houston, TX can call us to book an appointment, or they can visit our clinic located at 902 Frostwood Dr #235, Houston, TX 77024.
+Residents in Houston, TX can contact us to book an appointment, or they can visit our clinic located at 902 Frostwood Dr #235, Houston, TX 77024.
 Residents of Sugar Land, TX can call us to book an appointment, or they can visit our clinic at 12930 Dairy Ashford Rd #501-504, Sugar Land, TX 77478.
+We serve patients from Houston TX, Sugar Land TX, Pearland TX, Stafford TX, Richmond TX, Jersey Village TX, and Missouri City TX.
 We look forward to serving you!